pydanny/daniel-blog-fasthtml/posts/2024/2024-09-moving-my-blog-to-fasthtml.md

 ### Brings in HTMX

-The search feature uses HTMX to improve the experience.
+The search feature uses [HTMX](https://htmx.org/) to improve the experience.
 Yes, I am an HTMX hipster.

 ### Uses CDN for non-custom CSS and JS

 The old site stored and served all the CSS and JS.
 I've gone back to using CDNs.
 Yes, I know there are ways to do injection attacks, but this is a READ-only site serving blog content.

-### 85% less code
+### 61% less code

-The new site is only 1,596 lines of code wheras the old site clocked in at 10,612 lines of code.
+The new site is only 532 lines of Python wheras the old site clocked in at 1,364 lines of code (1309 Javascript, 55 Python).
 Compared to Next.js, FastHTML is a very concise framework.

 ## Summary

 While any blog rewrite I've done has been fun, this iteration was especially enjoyable.
 It provided the means to practice on a new tool (FastHTML) and methodology (writing HTML in Python rather than templates).
-Keeping the same performance was rather nice, as is the 85% reduction in lines of code.
+Keeping the same performance is rather nice, as is the 61% reduction in lines of code.